Worried about seeds sprouting in your precious lawn? Don’t be.…it’s probably not as bad as you think.

 How do I treat seed heads in my lawn?

 If there has been dramatic weather change, it will stop seeding once conditions have returned to normal or once the plant has adjusted.
-If weather conditions have been fairly consistent, you will want to look at what it is that may have caused it to go into stress in the first place.
-Was it insufficient water, nutrient or soil composition perhaps?
+If weather conditions have been fairly consistent, you’ll want to look at what may have caused the lawn to go into stress in the first place.
+Possible stressors could be insufficient water, nutrients or even the soil composition.

 To rid your lawn of seed heads and take control of your lawn health we recommend applying one or more of the following techniques: